Skip To Main Content

 • Holy Family scored two of the first three goals in the third and the game was once again tied up at seven-all.

 • O'Connor quickly untied though just 16 seconds later.
 That started a stretch of three straight goals for the Lions.
+Remi Reinhardt put GCU up three, 10-7 with less than a minute to play in the third.

 • The Tigers scored quickly to start the fourth quarter getting back to within two.
-The game remained 10-8 for about five minutes until
+The game remained 10-8 for about five minutes until Isabel Raimondi pushed the lead back to three.

 • Raimondi's goal started a 4-0 run for the Lions who were able to put the game away late going up by as much as six, 14-8, and winning by five, 15-10.